melezhik/SparrowCI/README.md

 Sometimes one needs to run some followup jobs _after_ main jobs defined at `sparrow.yaml` are _successfully_ finished.

+To do so:

-To do so create another SparrowCI pipeline located at `.sparrow/folloup.yaml` path:
+1) Create another SparrowCI pipeline located at _arbitrary path_.

+For example - `.sparrow/followup.yaml`:

 ```yaml
 image: